million-9/million-9/README.md

 🧠 Specialized in **Machine Learning**, **Control Systems**,  and **Robotics**

-📊 Skilled in building programming, simulation, and ML algorithms
+📊 Skilled in programming, simulation, and ML applications

 ---